Last updated on July 13th, 2021

-Many Newbie Bloggers don’t even know how to pick a great blog name.
-To be honest, choosing a great blog name or Domain name is always a tedious task.
-And 99% of the time, you won’t get your desired blog names, because someone has already taken.
-Anyway, we always want a blog name that is memorable, unique, and easily brandable.
+Many Newbie Bloggers don’t even know how to come up with a great blog name.
+To be honest, choosing a blog name is always a tedious task.
+And 97% of the time, you won’t get your desired blog names, because it has already taken.

 What Is a Blog Name?

-Basically, a blog name or domain name is the address of your Website.
+Basically, a blog name or domain name is the address of your Blog.
 When you build a website for blogging, you have a certain address that points to you.
-And a web host will point your blog live on the internet.
+And web hosting will point your blog live on the internet.

-Basically, a web host is a service that provides the hardware and software necessary to display your blog on the internet.
-The Blog you have hosted will store all the files that make up your web site.
+Basically, a web host is a service that provides the hardware and software to display your blog on the internet.

 Your domain is where all your content is visible or stored.
 It’s the place where all your information (web pages, photos, videos, etc.) will be located and displayed for the entire world to see.

-Basically, a blog domain name will reflect your topic like TipsForMoney if that is what your focus is.
-This helps search engines find your blog or domain.
+For example, a blog name reflects your topic like TipsForMoney.com.
+This means the blog is relevant to finance, income which also helps search engines find your blog or domain.

 By choosing your own blog name and installing a blogging platform, you will end up with a clean URL.
-A clean URL means that you will get better search rankings on search engines like Google bing.
-Search engines allowing more people to find your blog.
+A clean URL means you will get a clear and fresh URL.
+Which is better for search rankings and allows more people to find your blog.

-The bottom line is without having a good online reputation, you won’t make more sales from your site.
-Even if you are not selling anything, it’s important to build a personal brand for yourself that will be helpful for your future references.
+The bottom line is without having a good online reputation, you won’t make more revenue or sales from your site.
+Even if you are not selling anything, it’s important to build your personal brand for future references.

 Types of Blog Name or Domain Name

-Blog names or domain names play a huge role in how successful they become.
-It’s the blog name that people see first, and it sets the tone for what people think and feels about your blog as a whole.
+Blog names play a huge role in your blogging journey.
+But you know what your blog visitor will notice your blog name first rather than the blog content.
+And it sets the tone for what people think and feels about your blog.

 - 1. Brand Based Names